 At the least, Photography is one activity that I highly recommend you indulge yourself in.
 There is plenty to click and you will end up taking thousands of pictures of the gardens, lakes, and historical sites.

 Be careful where to point your camera though and do not take photos of Army personnel and the base.

 Weather of Srinagar

 Due to its high altitude, Srinagar experiences a humid subtropical climate.
 The weather here remains pleasant during summer and gets much colder than most of the rest of India during winter.

 The city and the valley are surrounded by the Himalayas on all sides.
-The winter season lasts from December till March and during these months, it can snow here anytime.
+The winter season lasts from December to March and during these months, it can snow here anytime.

 The temperature at this time remains about 2 Degrees Celsius on average.
 Nights will definitely be much colder with temperatures dropping as far as -5 Degrees.
 Moderate to heavy snowfall occurs in this season and even the roads may get blocked for a few days.

 Spring arrives in April and it is beautiful and blooming all around.
 The average temperature in March rises up to about 12 to 15 Degrees Celsius.